mattouille/hal/README.md

 # HAL

 This bot was originally adapted from [HAL](https://github.com/danryan/hal) which is no longer maintained.
 This project should be regarded as a WIP.

-HAL _was_ a multipurpose chatbot framework, however, it will be Slack only as we move forward.
+## Roadmap

+* Work on debug messaging
+* Sensible tests and coverage
+* Enhance documentation
+* Handlers are quit confusing for some reason

-# Development instructions
+## Development instructions

 1. `make all`
 2. Insert your slack token into `run.sh`